 Distance education is both a collection of teaching and learning methods as well as a mode of provision/delivery.
 As a collection of methods, distance education transfers and mediates the curriculum without requiring lecturers and students to be in the same place at the same time.
 Learning is delivered through different techniques, such as written correspondence, telematics and/or the Internet.
 Distance education methods include structured learning resources and activities for independent study.
 As a mode of provision, distance education uses the design of a programme to bridge the separation between lecturers and students.
-The options include a single mode of provision in which all provision takes place in distance mode; a dual mode of provision in which some modules are offered in distance mode.
+The options include a single mode of provision in which all provision takes place in distance mode; a dual mode of provision in which some modules are offered in distance mode, or a mixed mode in which the same modules are offered in both contact and distance modes.
 In addition, the term 'distance education' refers to provision in which students spend 30% or less of the stated notional learning hours in undergraduate courses at NQF levels 5 and 6, and 25% or less in courses at NQF Level 7 and initial postgraduate courses at NQF Level 8, in staff-led, face-to-face, campus-based structured learning activities.